Nastel/jkool-rum-plugin/README.md

 # jKool End-User Monitoring

+jKool is happy to offer you a very simple and easy to use plug-in that you can use to monitor your end-user experience.
+This plugin will gather performance metrics and stream them to jKool.
+When you login to you jKool repository you will see these metrics by simply clicking on a ready-made End-User Monitoring Dashboard.
+You will also have the ability to create your own views of the end user data by creating your own viewlets.
+Please follow these simple instructions to get setup using the plugin in just a few minutes.
+If you encounter any difficulty please don't hesitate to contact us at support@jkoolcloud.com.

 ###Import the plugin
 In your javascript directory for the web application you wish to monitor, import jkool-rum-plugin.js